-Simon Degroot engages specific images from visual culture in order to reimagine these forms in abstract painting.
-He uses strategies of disassembly and reassembly to explore how abstract shapes from art history and the built environment can be translated into painting considering how abstraction can be used to build and compose new work while simultaneously acknowledging existing and past structures.
+Simon Degroot engages images from visual culture to reimagine forms in abstract painting.
+He uses strategies of disassembly and reassembly to explore how abstract shapes from art history and the built environment can be translated into painting, considering how abstraction can be used to build and compose new work while simultaneously acknowledging existing and past structures.